semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 ---
-description: This guide explains Docker Hub rate limits and how to pull public Docker images as authenticated user.
+description: This guide explains Docker Hub rate limits and how to pull public Docker images as an authenticated user.
 ---

 # Docker Hub authentication

 As announced in the [Docker blog post](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), on November 1<sup>st</sup> 2020, Docker Hub will introduce [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) for public image pulls.

 The rate limits of 100 pulls per 6 hours will apply to anonymous public image pulls, while the authenticated users on a free Docker Hub plan will be able to make up to 200 pulls per 6 hours.
-Authenticated users with Pro and Team Docker Hub accounts have unlimited pull rate.
+Authenticated users with Pro and Team Docker Hub accounts have an unlimited pull rate.

-Exceeding the explained rate limits will cause a disruption in your Semaphore 2.0 workflows and below you can find the recommended steps in order to avoid it.
+Exceeding the explained rate limits will disrupt your Semaphore 2.0 workflows and below you can find the recommended steps to avoid it.

 ## Will this affect you
 Semaphore runs jobs from a shared pool of IPs and anonymous public image pulls are counted based on the IP address.